dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/vertica-configs.md

 **`Merge strategy`**:

 Match records based on a unique_key; update old records, insert new ones.
-(If no unique_key is specified, all new data is inserted, similar to  the append.)
+(If no unique_key is specified, all new data is inserted, similar to append.)
+The unique_key config parameter is required for using the merge strategy, the value accepted by this parameter is a single table column.

 <Tabs
   defaultValue="source"